Vale of Clwyd and Conwy Football League

-The Vale of Clwyd and Conwy Football League (Dyffryn Clwyd & Chonwy) was a football league formed in 2011 following the split of the Clwyd Football League, which itself was formed in 1974 as an amalgamation of the Dyserth League and the Halkyn Mountain League.
+The Vale of Clwyd and Conwy Football League (Cynghrair Dyffryn Clwyd a Chonwy) was a football league formed in 2011 following the split of the Clwyd Football League, which itself was formed in 1974 as an amalgamation of the Dyserth League and the Halkyn Mountain League.
 The Premier Division was in the fifth level of the Welsh football league system in North Wales.
 The league folded in 2020 due to a reorganisation of the Welsh football league pyramid, with many teams joining the North Wales Coast East Football League.

 The league hosted several cup competitions: The President's Cup, The Premier Cup, The Halkyn Cup and the REM Jones Cup.
 Its members competed in the FAW Trophy, Barritt Cup and Welsh Cup competitions as well.
-Along with members of the Anglesey League and the Caernarfon & District League, league teams competed in the North Wales Coast Junior Cup.
+Along with members of the Anglesey League and the Caernarfon & District League, league teams competed in the NWCFA Junior Cup.